 Don’t lose sight of what’s important

 If you’re too extreme with saving, you may lose sight of what’s most important in life.
-The harsh reality is that you will not live forever.
+The harsh reality is that you’ll not live forever.
 Neither will your loved ones.

-If you’re so extreme with your savings and debt repayment that you are always saying no to things you know you would enjoy doing, you will miss out in multiple ways.
+If you’re so extreme with your savings and debt repayment that you’re always saying no to things you know you’d enjoy doing, you’ll miss out in multiple ways.

-By passing up opportunities to enrich relationships, not only will you miss out on the actual time together, but you’ll also miss out on the lasting memories that you will carry with you for the rest of your life.
+By passing up opportunities to enrich relationships, not only will you miss out on the actual time together, but you’ll also miss out on the lasting memories that you’ll carry with you for the rest of your life.

 Memorable experience don’t have to cost a fortune